Heuberger/Puzzle/docs/index.md

+## Running

+There are basically two ways to execute the game:

+1. `Java Web Start` - complicated but includes automatic updates, desktop shortcut
+2. `local` - just no updates or desktop shortcut, but easy

-## Java Web Start
+### Java Web Start

 Select:   [puzzle.jnlp](puzzle.jnlp)

-This should start the application, if Java Web Start is correctly working;

-otherwise the file is downloaded and must be started by double-click.
+This should start the application, if Java Web Start is working correctly; otherwise the file is downloaded and must be started by double-click.

+### Java (WIP)

+Download the whole content from the `dist` folder.
+Start any batch file (e.g. `bus.bat`) or just start (double-click) `puzzle.jar` (command line `java -jar puzzle.jar`).

 ## Requirements

 Java 8 (`JRE8`) must be installed.
-Version `8u202` is recommended, license of newer versions have changed - please check!
-It can be found at [Java Archive](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html).
+Version `8u202` is recommended, license of newer versions have changed - please check it yourself!
+Old versions can be found at [Java Archive](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html).